Knowing how to upgrade your gaming PC becomes an important yet simple skill that you can easily learn for yourself.

 If you notice that your CPU utilization goes above 90% or more even when you’re not even playing games, then it’s time for you to consider upgrading your CPU.

-How to Upgrade CPU
+How to upgrade your CPU

 If you’re keen on upgrading your CPU and you have enough budget to do so, here are the steps: